sebastianlujan/AynRand/README.md

 ## Design Decisions, Modularity:

-We started thinking with a top-to-bottom approach, a modular architecture for greater development flexibility, understanding that the shared object model is the most suitable for creating these structures.
+A top-to-bottom approach and a modular architecture were initially considered for greater development flexibility, with the shared object model understood to be the most suitable for creating these structures.
-One important lesson learned in Move for Sui is that less is more.
+An important lesson learned in Move for Sui is that less is more.

 ## Key Learnings